-PRDOH, subrecipients, contractors and other program partners must comply with applicable federal fair housing, equal opportunity laws, statutes and executive orders.
-CDBG-DR/MIT FCSM will conduct regular training sessions for CDBG-DR/MIT staff, subrecipients, and contractors to ensure all parties understand and comply with relevant fair housing and civil rights requirements.
+PRDOH, subrecipients, contractors and other program partners must comply with applicable federal fair housing, equal opportunity laws, statutes, and executive orders.
+The FCSM Division will maintain training materials available for CDBG-DR/MIT staff, subrecipients, and contractors to ensure all parties understand and comply with relevant fair housing and civil rights requirements.

-CDBG-DR/MIT FCSM is responsible for ensuring that programs are designed in a manner to comply with the requirements set forth in this section.
+All program teams of the CDBG-DR/MIT Programs are responsible for ensuring that their programs are designed in a manner to comply with the requirements set forth in this section.

-CDBG-DR/MIT FCSM is available to provide technical assistance to any program office, subrecipient or contractor requesting support in ensuring that they are sufficiently complying with requirements to affirmatively further fair housing, provide equal opportunity, and comply with all civil rights requirements.
+The FCSM Division is available to provide technical assistance to any program office, subrecipient or contractor requesting support in ensuring that they are sufficiently complying with requirements to affirmatively further fair housing, provide equal opportunity, and comply with all civil rights requirements.